 DVTs tend to form when people are sitting in one position for long periods of time.
 On a plane, you’re doing exactly that, especially if the flight is long.
 There is limited space available for you to stretch and move around in order to keep your blood moving.
 Your access to fluids is also limited to what you bring with you and what you can get from the flight attendants.
 Fluids are important in keeping your blood flow steady.
 These factors can cause a blood clot to form, which could lead to a DVT.

-You CAN Reduce Your Risk of DVTs
+You Can Reduce Your Risk of DVTs

 While DVTs are a very real threat to your health, there are ways that you can reduce your risk of acquiring one.
 First and foremost, you need to discuss your travel plans with your surgeon, including those you plan to undertake in the months after your surgery.
 They can advise you on the best travel methods and ways to keep you safe.
-They can also help you plan for your procedure accordingly.
+They can also help you plan your procedure accordingly.

 When you do travel, and especially if you fly, choose accommodations that allow you the most maneuverability.
 Choose an exit row or economy plus seat to give yourself room to stretch.
 An aisle seat gives you access to the aisle so you can get up and move around during the flight.